 All employees are responsible for maintaining systems security.
 Employees with access to a computer are responsible for safeguarding their passwords to ensure that no transaction takes place under that password for which they are not responsible.
 Under no circumstances should employees reveal their password to another individual.
 Passwords and encryption keys must be made available to the district’s Technology Services department upon request.
 If a district need should arise in which it is necessary to obtain access to a specific computer in the absence of the assigned user, appropriate management authorization must be obtained.
 Passwords should be changed and reset when the employee returns to work.

 Although employees may have their own passwords for accessing email, the Internet and computers issued to them, other district computers, and the information that is received or transmitted through them is the property of the Linn-Mar Community School District.
-In the case of a paid coach or paid activity sponsor who is not a regular employee who has the need to communicate with students as a representative of the district, they should use a district email account created by the Linn-Mar Technology Services staff.
-An individual utilizing a Linn-Mar email address for the purpose of support activities must be approved by the superintendent [or designee] and will be subject to policies 403.28 and 603.12-R1 regarding the conduct and expectations for employees.
+In the case of a paid coach or paid activity sponsor who is not a regular employee who has the need to communicate with students as a representative of the district, they should use a district email account created by the Linn-Mar Technology Services department.
+An individual utilizing a Linn-Mar email address for the purpose of support activities must be approved by the superintendent [or designee] and will be subject to this policy and Policy 603.12-R1 regarding the conduct and expectations for employees.

 The district reserves the right to monitor the use of district equipment by employees and others.
 As the Linn-Mar Community School District is a public employer, employees should have no expectation of privacy with regard to any information contained on computers to which they have access.

 Employees with access to a computer will not:

 - Download software without approval from Technology Services.
 Software that is approved for downloading must be registered to the Linn-Mar Community School District

 - Copy software unless authorized by Technology Services.

 - Knowingly introduce a computer virus, worm, trojan horse, or any other contaminating or destructive features into the district’s computers.